Doctor of Dental Surgery (DDS)

 The interview format is the Multiple Mini Interview (MMI).
 In this format, the interviewee will be exposed without interruption to a series of stations, each of which will take 10 minutes to complete.

 Enrolment is limited annually to 32 students.
-Of the 32 positions available, 29 are reserved for Alberta residents, and up to 3 are available for non-Alberta residents.
-No non-resident shall be admitted to the DDS program who is less qualified than any Alberta resident denied admission to the program.
+Of the 32 positions available, 29 are reserved for Alberta residents, and up to 3 available for non-Alberta residents.
+No non-resident shall be admitted to the DDS program less qualified than any Alberta resident who is denied admission to the program.

 See recent Admission Statistics for number of applicants and competitive averages.